 A hydrogen bond is a non-covalent bond formed between a hydrogen atom, covalently attached to a highly electronegative atom such as N, O, or F, and another electronegative atom.
-An example of hydrogen bond is interaction between -OH group and H in water.
+An example of a hydrogen bond is the interaction between -OH group and H in water.

-Hydrogen bonds among the polar groups on the surface of proteins and the solvent molecules contribute to their solubility in aqueous environment.
+Hydrogen bonds among the polar groups on the surface of proteins and the solvent molecules contribute to their solubility in an aqueous environment.

 4. Ionic Interactions

-These take place among the charged groups in the side chains of amino acids present on the surface of protein.
+These take place among the charged groups in the side chains of amino acids present on the surface of the protein.
 An example is an interaction between negatively charged carboxylate group in the side chain aspartate and positively charged amino group in the side chain of lysine amino acids.